lcdm-uiuc/info490-sp16/Week1/lesson1.md

 ### Readings ####

+_Course Notebook_
+- Explore the course [Introduction to Machine Learning][intro2ml] IPython Notebook on the course JupyterHub server.

+_Other Material_

 - An introduction to [the basic concepts of Machine Learning](http://machinelearningmastery.com/basic-concepts-in-machine-learning/)
 - The _Problem Setting_ section, from the [scikit learn Tutorial](http://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting)
 - Read [A Few Useful Things to Know about Machine Learning](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)
-- Explore the course [Introduction to Machine Learning][intro2ml] IPython Notebook on the course JupyterHub server.

 #### *Optional Additional Readings*####